-Intellectual Property and Innovation Best Practices Benchmark Reports
+Intellectual Asset Management and Innovation Best Practices Benchmark Reports

 This study focused on outsourced activities conducted by nonemployees outside the company’s domestic or operational country (aka offshoring) for the purposes of achieving cost savings or not increasing headcount.
 However, we did not include work done on foreign applications by foreign associates.

 Our Intellectual Property Legal Process Outsourcing Practices Benchmark Study took a comprehensive, global look at best practices for selecting and managing the activities outsourced.
 In other words, identify the IP operations that were successfully outsourced and best practices for managing relationships.
 We identified and investigated nine major IP operations, which included sixty-one activities.

 A study of inventor remuneration and incentive structures, amounts, administration and management, and award valuation approaches

 In this comprehensive study were thirty-two multinational innovation-driven companies’ IP leaders and company contacts who have direct knowledge of their companies’ inventor remuneration practices.
 The results cover over seventeen facets of inventor rewards and recognition programs.
 In addition to reporting on company practices, we analyzed fifty-eight practices to ascertain the best practices that lead to pinnacle of performance.

 ipPerformance Group research presents the definitive guide to inventor incentives and remunerations in innovation-driven companies.
 This comprehensive report showcases financial and nonfinancial awards, program management and budgets, program performance and improvements, and remuneration practices and experiences in jurisdictions with laws covering inventor remuneration and rights.

 How are IRRPs structured?
 What are the financial and nonfinancial awards?
 Who is responsible for collecting and monitoring remunerations?
 How large are the IRRP budgets?
 What software tools do companies use to track and pay inventor remunerations?
 Which IP-related events do companies reward?